-The UK’s gardeners are making the most of the August weather to spend time outdoors, but they should also be looking to the seasons ahead and begin preparing their garden for the colder spell.
-There are plenty of jobs to keep you busy in the garden this month; it’s the perfect time of year to plant your winter vegetables and start cutting back and deadheading flowers to encourage continual healthy growth.
+The garden in August is full of beautiful blooms and fresh greenery.
+It’s no wonder the UK’s gardeners are hoping for the opportunity to make the most of the weather to spend time outdoors, but they should also be looking to the seasons ahead and begin preparing their garden ideas for the colder months.
+There are plenty of jobs to keep you busy in the garden in August – it’s the perfect time of year to start cutting back and deadheading flowers to encourage continual healthy growth and planting winter vegetables.

 3. Plan ahead for gardening leave